HomeBlogBoiler not working after a power cut

 Every modern combi, system and heat-only boiler is run by electronics.
 The control board needs a steady mains supply to power the fan, the ignition, the pump and the display.
 When the electricity drops out — or comes back with a surge as the network reconnects — the boiler simply loses power along with everything else in the house.

-Once power returns, a boiler will often restart on its own.
-But two things commonly go wrong.
-First, the sudden loss or surge can leave the boiler in a lockout (a safety shutdown) that needs a manual reset.
 Second, the boiler's clock and timer settings can be wiped, so it thinks it's the middle of the night and won't fire when you expect heat.
 Neither is necessarily a fault — both are usually a five-minute fix you can do yourself.

 Smell gas at any point?
 Stop.
 Don't touch the boiler, light switches or the reset button.
 Open windows, leave the property and call the National Gas Emergency line on 0800 111 999.
 A power cut doesn't cause a gas leak, but if you ever smell gas this always comes first.